Blockstream/greenlight/libs/cln-version-manager/README.md

 clnvm get-all
 ```

-To download a specific binarie
+To download a specific binary

 ```
 clnvm get --tag 23.01